orthecreedence/wookie-doc/views/docs/request-handling.md

 object It's created by [http-parse](https://github.com/orthecreedence/http-parse), the HTTP parsing library used by Wookie.

+##### request-data (accessor)
+This accessor allows passing of arbitrary data along with a request.
+For example a `:pre-route` [hook](/docs/hooks) could process part of the request and save it so that later routes would have access to it.

 ### response (class)
 The response class is used to send a response from Wookie to the connecting client by passing it to [send-response](#send-response) or [start-response](#start-response).